LoyolaLawTech/Class-Documents/2018/homework/tables.md

 ![Schedule Table](table.png)

 For full credit, you markup must be correct, with no missing tags.
-Your table needs to have a <thead> and <tbody> section.
+Your table needs to have a thead and tbody section.
 Extra credit will be given if you figure out how to put a grey background with white text in your header, as shown in the example.

-Remember, to submit you assignment, click "Share" on your JSBin and email me the URL there provided.
+Remember, to submit your assignment, click "Share" on your JSBin and email me the URL there provided.